outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - a useful new way to use this is to frame non-resource objects as resources (systems, structures, positions, paths, directions, risk chains, trade loops, markets)
       - then you can apply traditional market analysis (optimal transport) to find, for example, the optimal set of trades to change an industry's position

+    - for a problem of type 'conflict', like vectors aiming at a corner of a closed shape (where the shape is formed by the intersections of limiting attributes), the structural way to solve that problem is:

+      - reducing the angle of the corner which reduces the difference between corners (and the incentive to aim for a corner) & adds extra alternatives
+        - the solution is an example of 'false limit' - the limit of there being a finite supply of corners or the limit of one route occupying a position at a given time can be surmounted with extra resources
+      - reducing incentive to aim at corners
+        - if the shape has fewer corners, there will be less incentive for internal vectors to aim there
+      - reducing motion
+        - if the shape has a stable state, the motion of the internal vectors can be reduced or staggered at intervals for resource-distribution
+      - adding motion
+        - use types of motion to distribute the vectors so they aim at different corners

+    - you could apply these methods of solving the structural problem to the original problem (a conflict like competition or overflow or false limit or false alignment if the vectors dont need to aim for the same corner)

+    - the way to assign 'conflict' problem type to the closed shape structure with internal vectors is by aligning attributes (incentives that organize motion to create an oversupply of resources (motion vectors) that cant be supported by a resource (position))

   - functions:

   - structures: